mscarey/AuthoritySpoke/docs/guides/statute_rules.rst

       RESULT:
         the Fact it is false that <the suspected beard> was a beard
       GIVEN:
-        the Fact that <the suspected beard> was facial hair the Fact that the length of <the suspected beard> was at least 12 inch the Fact that <the suspected beard> existed in an uninterrupted line from the front of one ear to the front of the other ear below the nose GIVEN the ENACTMENTS:
+        the Fact that the length of <the suspected beard> was at least 12 inch
+      DESPITE:
+        the Fact that <the suspected beard> was facial hair GIVEN the ENACTMENTS:
         "In this Act, beard means any facial hair no shorter than 5 millimetres in length that:" (Australian Beard Tax (Promotion of